CodePushGo/website/src/content/blog/en/development-vs-production-key-differences-in-capacitor-apps.md

 | CI/CD Integration | Automates deployments |
 | User Assignment | Allows controlled rollouts to specific groups |

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

-Capgo’s compliance with Apple and Google guidelines makes it a reliable tool for pushing updates without risking app store violations.
+CodePushGo’s compliance with Apple and Google guidelines makes it a reliable tool for pushing updates without risking app store violations.
 This is especially helpful for deploying urgent fixes or new features without waiting for lengthy review processes.

 ## Managing Both Environments